melsod/OCSWinter2020/README.md

 - Go to https://github.com/melsod/OCSWinter2020 (but you're already here)
 - Click on the "Fork" button near the top, right hand side of the page
 - Wait for the repository to complete it's fork
-- You now own you're very own copy of this repository!
+- You now own your very own copy of this repository!

 #### Download GitHub Desktop